Brukunga Mine Site: Water monitoring report 2017 (PDF 8.5 MB)

 This phenomenon is commonly referred to in the mining industry as acid and metaliferous drainage (AMD).
 AMD is widely recognised by the minerals industry as the greatest environmental legacy of mining and mineral processing.The South Australian (SA) Government took responsibility for the site commencing in 1977.
 A low density sludge lime-based water treatment plant (WTP) was commissioned in September 1980 to treat the acid drainage and improve water quality in Dawesley Creek.

-The site has been managed by the SA Government (now through the Department of State Development) since 1998 after taking over from SA Water.
+The site has been managed by the SA Government (now Department for Energy and Mining) since 1998 after taking over from SA Water.

 The SA Government agreed to a remediation program devised by PIRSA in 2001 involving: